Chiara Cortese

 Chiara Cortese (born 30 March 2010) is an Italian group rhythmic gymnast.

 Career

-In 2023, Chiara won gold medal in all-around at Italian National Championships in junior category.
+In 2023, Cortese became the Italian National Gold Champion in the Junior 1 category.

-She first appeared in the national team in 2025, as a member of junior group which competed at the 2025 European Junior Championships in Tallinn, Estonia, and won bronze medal in group All-around and gold in 5 Hoops.
-In June, the group competed at the 2025 Junior World Championships in Sofia, winning silver medal in 10 Clubs and bronze in 5 Hoops.
-They took 4th place in group all-around and 5th place in team competition.
+She first appeared in the national team in 2025, as a member of the Italian junior group which competed at the 2025 Rhythmic Gymnastics European Cup in Baku winning the silver medal with 10 clubs and 2025 European Junior Championships in Tallinn, winning the bronze medal in group All-around and gold in 5 Hoops.
+In June she was selected to represent Italy at the 3rd Junior World Championships in Sofia alongside Flavia Cassano, Elisa Maria Comignani, Virginia Galeazzi, Ginevra Pascarella and Elisabetta Valdifiori.
+There they were 5th in teams, 4th in the All-Around, won silver with 10 clubs and bronze with 5 hoops, tied with Estonia.